huijunwu/libgdx-ai-wiki/A*.md

 An interactive javascript demo (with some minor terminology errors) can be found [here](https://qiao.github.io/PathFinding.js/visual).

 A video that shows all expanded nodes in white can be seen [here](https://www.youtube.com/watch?v=19h1g22hby8).
+Another can be seen [here](https://www.youtube.com/watch?v=J-ilgA_XNI0).

 The fastest known implementation was written in C by Google engineer [Ethan Burns](https://eatoasts.appspot.com).
 His site contains links to a [codebase](https://github.com/eaburns/search) with more advanced implementations, including parallelization.